ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-us.md

 - *Admin name or email address:* The username you will use to log in to your CMS administration interface (back office).
 - *Password:* The password you use to log in to your CMS admin interface.
 - *Domain:* The domain name you would like to install your CMS with.
-If you need help with this, please refer to our guide on [How to host multiple websites on your Web Hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite).
+If you need help with this, please refer to our guide on [How to host multiple websites on your web hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite).
 - *Language:* The language in which the CMS will be installed.
 - *Installation path:* This is automatically entered when you select your domain name.
 You can complete it by entering subdirectories (for informed users).